Physitotherapist – Codirector

 Further to her professional experience with Bettina Paeth-Rölfs’ team, she also made the complete training as Bobath therapist.
 She also made several courses of introduction to the Bobath concept (normal movement) with the Bobath tutors Cristina Soares (Portugal) and Bettina Paeth-Rölfs (Spain) and the course of introduction to Bobath concept in children with cerebral palsy with the tutor Marisa Frontera (Spain).
 She has been trained by Bettina Paeth-Rölfs in the “Basic course of Examination and Treatment in adults with Neurogical Disorders: the Bobath concept” and by the tutor Mary Lynch-Ellerington in the course “Exploration of the functional recovery of the upper limb and hand in neurological patients”.
 Apart from the conventional training, she has attended several symposia and congresses of the Spanish association of Bobath therapists in Spain.

 Her training is not only about the Bobath concept.
-She has also been intensively trained in therapeutic riding (AERID, Portugal), in the Perfetti method, Motor Control and Balance by Anne Shumway-Cook and Marjorie Woolacott, dry needling for hypertonia and spasticity and has conducted an internship in Centro Studi di Rehabilitazione Neurocognitiva Villa Miari (Italy).
+She has also been intensively trained in Hippotherapy (AERID, Portugal), in the Neurocognitive Rehabilitation (Perfetti method) and has conducted an internship in Centro Studi di Rehabilitazione Neurocognitiva Villa Miari (Italy), Motor Control and Balance by Anne Shumway-Cook and Marjorie Woolacott, and Dry needling for hypertonia and spasticity.

-Due to her personal interest and to what the neurological patients demand now-a-days, she has gone in depth about the pain mechanics and their treatment with Dr. Max Zusman and his course “Pain Mechanics and their Therapy through Movement”;” Chronic pain treatment” (Elsevier); “Basic course of dry punction” and “Going out on a Limb: the Anathomy of the Upper Llimb” (University of Pennsylvania’s online course, 2013).
+Due to her personal interest and to what the neurological patients demand now-a-days, she has gone in depth about the pain mechanics and their treatment with Dr. Max Zusman and his course “Pain Mechanics and their Therapy through Movement: Chronic pain treatment” (Elsevier); and “Going out on a Limb: the Anathomy of the Upper Llimb” (University of Pennsylvania’s online course, 2013).